caradownes/linux_eoan_rsetup/README.md

 A. sudo apt-get upgrade
 B. sudo snap install protobuf --classic (only after you have run sudo apt-get upgrade)
 C. sudo apt-get install protobuf-compiler (note that you had already installed protobuf in earlier step

+II.
+Printer Annoyances

+Ok, why this is....who knows!
+But....

+find driver for printer.
+Download and install (either terminal or manager) then go to << add printer << add it << then go to additional printer settings and select drivers from list and add.
+Then!!! go to settings (still under the additional settings dialog) and change the server to one with an ip address.  as in this link: https://askubuntu.com/questions/1192711/cant-install-epson-et-3750-printer-on-ubuntu-19-10.
+This final step where the device url is et to the ip with the PASSTHRU seems to connect everything.
+Ugh.
+Annoying.
+1 hr of my life goonnnnne!